johnnevill/stack-tables/README.md

 ## License

 WTFPL.
-Do whatever the hell you want with it.
+Do whatever you want with it.